This page was last reviewed on February 12, 2020.

 No. 6 Heritage Park was built and is maintained by a dedicated group of volunteers.
 The park stands as a memorial to all the miners and workers that served in the Cumberland mines through interpretative signage and artifacts.

 These two connecting parks are located between Dunsmuir Avenue (Camp Road) and Comox Lake Road and connect west Cumberland to the trail system at Coal Creek Historic Park at Chinatown.
-You can access these parks from the alley between Camp Road and Derwent Avenue, from Camp Road and from Comox Lake Road.
+You can access these parks from Porky’s Path, which can be found at the end of the alley between Camp Road and Derwent Avenue.
+The park also can be reached Camp Road and Comox Lake Road.

 The Village acquired Old Orchard Park in the fall of 2012.
 Prior to this, the local Rotary club led maintenance and clean up of the orchard and surrounding area.
 The Rotary will continue to be involved in park maintenance and is excited to partner with the Village which will allow for greater community participation in maintaining the orchard.